Migrate from deprecated discount APIs to the Discount API

 -

-Deploy your updated configuration to Shopify:
+Save your updated configuration TOML file.

 Anchor to Create the discount with GraphiQLCreate the discount with Graphi QL